boxcutter/kvm/README.md

 Examples are provided that create virtual machines images for both x86_64 and ARM64 processors with hardware acceleration.
-For x86_64 processors, examples are provided images with either the Legacy BIOS firmware or the Unified Extensible Firmware Interface (UEFI).
+For x86_64 processors, examples are provided images with either the Unified Extensible Firmware Interface (UEFI) (TianoCore) or Legacy 16-bit X86 BIOS firmware (SeaBIOS).
 Since ARM64 processors don't support Legacy BIOS firmware, only UEFI examples are provided for ARM64.

-The SeaBIOS open source implementation of a 16-bit X86 BIOS is used for the Legacy BIOS firmware in these images.
-And the TianoCore open source implentation is used for images with UEFI firmware.

 > NOTE: We don't bother creating vagrant boxes compatible with the
 > vagrant-libvirt plugin.
 There's no ARM64 version of vagrant for Linux.
-> The vagrant-libvirt hasn't been updated in almost a year as of this writing.
+> The vagrant-libvirt hasn't been updated in almost a year as of this writing
-> Troubleshooting all the ruby dependencies for the vagrant-libvirt plugin is
-> so complicated it's easier to run vagrant in a Docker container.
-And then
-> there are still so many issues troubleshooting the xml output of
+> and it's complicated to install and troubleshoot issues.
-> vagrant-libvirt, it's just easier to avoid using vagrant entirely.
-By
+> It's just easier to avoid using vagrant entirely and use libvirt or qemu
+> to work with the qcow2 images directly.

-> comparison, using libvirt or qemu to work with the qcow2 images directly
+For more information on using libvirt or qemu to work with qcow2 images directly, refer to https://taylorific.github.io/kvm-training
-> is easier than trying to use these as vagrant boxes for our use case in
-> robotics.

-> run vagrant in

 ## Building the images